Registration and Enrollment

 Guidelines for Non-Degree (NDS) Students

 - The University dictates when enrollment for non-degree (NDS) students opens.
-NDS students can begin enrolling in Fall 2023 courses on August 4th.
+NDS students can begin enrolling in Spring 2024 courses on November 17th.

 - NDS students may have access to Poole courses on a case-by-case basis.
 NDS students having trouble enrolling in Poole courses should contact firstname.lastname@example.org.

-- Students in the Business Essentials Certificate should contact the Business Essentials program at firstname.lastname@example.org.
-We will work to provide seats for students in the certificate in some cases.
+- Students in the Business Essentials Certificate should contact the Business Essentials program at email@example.com.
+Although this is primarily a Summer program, we will work to provide seats for students in the certificate in some cases.

 Questions or Problems?